agamigoind/OAI_5G/doc/SW_archi.md

 The parameters are:
 1. outgoing TEid, associated with outpoing pair(rnti, id)
-2. incoming packets callback, incoming pair(rnti,id) and a callback function for incoming data
+2. incoming packets callback, incoming pair(rnti,id) and a callback function for incoming data It returns a context of a GTP bearer that can be used to send GTP messages in a lockless fashion.

 ## outgoing packets